 Agnes Scott College

 Just as the Northeast has its Seven Sisters consortium, so too does the South.
 One such southern sister is Agnes Scott College, located in Decatur, Georgia.
 All students at this women’s college, regardless of major, complete the same liberal arts core curriculum.
-Besides the usual variety of liberal arts core classes, this curriculum also requires students to complete a leadership immersion, work closely with a faculty advisor, and create a digital portfolio of their work over four years.
-Agnes Scott’s rigorous academics has produced more than 30 Fulbright Scholars, two Marshall Scholars, two Goldwater Scholars, and a Truman Scholar, among others.
+Besides the usual variety of liberal arts core classes, this curriculum also, over four years, requires students to:

 Belmont University is Tennessee’s 2nd largest private university (after Vanderbilt), and one of the Volunteer State’s best liberal arts colleges.
 Belmont offers more than 75 majors through seven colleges, including a College of Liberal Arts and Social Sciences.
 Belmont’s core curriculum has been recognized as one of the most innovative colleges in the country by U.S. News & World Report, which also ranked the school as the 6th best college in the South.

 Centre College is a private liberal arts college located in Danville, Kentucky.
-This selective and top-ranked school has produced more than 70% of Rhodes Scholars to come out of Kentucky — a huge accomplishment considering the Bluegrass State is also home to powerhouses like University of Louisville and University of Kentucky.
+This selective and top-ranked school has produced more than 70% of Rhodes Scholars to come out of Kentucky.
+This is a huge accomplishment considering the Bluegrass State is also home to powerhouses like University of Louisville and University of Kentucky.
 After completing a traditional and well-rounded core curriculum, Centre students can choose from 27 majors and 28 minors.
-Centre has been included on numerous lists of the best liberal arts colleges in the nation, including those lists by Forbes, U.S. News & World Report (46th best liberal arts college), and Washington Monthly.
+Centre has been included on numerous lists of the best liberal arts colleges in the nation, including:

 Front Royal, Virginia